jamz212/Write-Out-Read-In-Security-Model/README.md

-A “Write Out, read in” security model is not a new concept; it is existentially the way we communicate; it is how we tell stories (writing out) and how we learn (reading in) applied to information systems.
+A “Write Out, Read In” (WORI) security model is not a new concept; it is existentially the way we communicate; it is how we tell stories (writing out) and how we learn (reading in) applied to information systems.

 There are 2.5 million years of evolutionary history and at least the same amount of empirical evidence of validating this model.
 Fundamentally, just like in life, we walk a thin line and narrow edge, trying to balance security and business need1.
 We are lucky when things are not degenerating into chaos or far too much order.